csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - Fused Lasso Additive Model ([petersen, weitten & simon, 2014](https://www.tandfonline.com/doi/abs/10.1080/10618600.2015.1073155)) - shape functions are piecewise constant with a small number of knots

 - Aug-GAM ([singh, askari, caruana & gao, 2022](https://arxiv.org/abs/2209.11799)) - use language model to extract embeddings which are then used to fit a better GAM (focuses on NLP)
+- Ensembling
+  - Ensemble classification based on generalized additive models ([bock...poel, 2009](https://ideas.repec.org/p/rug/rugwps/09-625.html)) - use sample bagging, feature bagging, and combine both to find improved performance (use spline-based GAMs)
+  - Efficiently Training Intelligible Models for Global Explanations ([lou...dong, 2020](http://yinlou.github.io/papers/lou-cikm20.pdf)) - use subsample bagging (bags select from a subset of samples) and speed up fitting by sharing computation between bags that share points

 - misc improvements
-  - GAM Changer: Editing Generalized Additive Models with Interactive Visualization ([wang...caruana 2021](https://arxiv.org/abs/2112.03245)) - really nice gui
   - Axiomatic Interpretability for Multiclass Additive Models ([zhang, tan, ... caruana, 2019](https://dl.acm.org/doi/abs/10.1145/3292500.3330898)) - extend GAM to multiclass and improve visualizations in that setting
   - [Sparse Partially Linear Additive Models](https://www.tandfonline.com/doi/full/10.1080/10618600.2015.1089775) (lou, bien, caruana & gehrke, 2015) - some terms are linear and some use $f_i(x_i)$
   - [Neural Basis Models for Interpretability](https://arxiv.org/abs/2205.14120) (2022)
   - [Scalable Interpretability via Polynomials](https://arxiv.org/abs/2205.14108) (2022)
   - How Interpretable and Trustworthy are GAMs? ([chang, tan, lengerich, goldenberg, & caruana, 2021](https://arxiv.org/abs/2006.06466)) - different GAM algorithms provide different interpretations, tree-based GAMs appear best
-    - GAMs that use sparse features may perform worse on som data subsets
+    - feature-sparse GAMs may perform worse on some data subsets
-    - GAMs with too much smoothing may miss important sharp jumps
+    - overly smooth GAMs may fail to identify sharp jumps that may be errors in data
     - bias-variance decomposition of different GAM algorithms (based on multiple refits and predictions) shows that some have less bias whereas others less variance